Convergence and operadic compatibility of bulk and boundary OPEs in two-dimensional conformal field theory: Vertex operator algebra and homotopy little 2-disk operad

 Let $\Tr_{r}$ be the set of all binary trees whose leaves are labeled by $[r]=\{1,2,\dots,r\}$.
 Each element in $\Tr_r$ can be regarded as a parenthesized word of $\{1,2,\dots,r\}$, that is, non-associative, non-commutative monomials on this set in which every letter appears exactly once.
 For example, $(5(23))((17)(64))$ corresponds to the tree in Fig. \ref{fig_tree_example0}.
 Note that $\Tr_0$ consists of the empty word and $\Tr_3$, for example, is a set of 12 elements

 and $\Tr_4$ consists of all permutations of $5$ elements

-Since binary trees describe the freest possible $n$-ary operations, it becomes a free operad generated from a single binary operation (the magma operad).
+Since binary trees describe the freest possible \(n\)-ary operations, the collection \(\{\Tr_r\}_{r\ge0}\) forms the free operad generated by a single binary operation, namely the magma operad.
 More explicitly, its operad structure is described as follows:

 Let $A \in \Tr_n$ and $B\in \Tr_m$ with $n> 0$ and $p \in [n]$.
 The partial composition of the operad is then defined as shown in Fig. \ref{fig_partial_comp}.
 The figure shows the composition of $3((12)4)\circ_2 2(13)$.